clearlinux/clear-linux-documentation/source/clear-linux/tutorials/spark.rst

 #########################################################

 This tutorial describes how to install, configure, and run Apache Spark on
-|CLOSIA|.
+|CL-ATTR|.
 Apache Spark is a fast general-purpose cluster computing system with
 the following features:

 *  Provides high-level APIs in Java\*, Scala\*, Python\*, and R\*.